-For wired serial communication with a telescope from an iPhone 5/5S/5C, iPad (4th generation or later), or iPod Touch (5th generation or later) with Lightning connector.
+For wired serial communication with a telescope from an iPhone 5/5S/5C (or later), iPad (4th generation or later), or iPod Touch (5th generation or later) with Lightning connector.
 Requires SkySafari, version 3.8 or higher, on an iPhone/iPad/iPod Touch with Lightning connector.

 SkyWire isn't just a "dumb cable".
 Unlike other "iPhone serial cables" available on the internet, you don't have to jailbreak your iPhone to use it.
 It's the simplest, most reliable, and most affordable way to control a telescope from your iPhone, iPad, or iPod Touch.